minho17/paper-Comparison-of-performance-measures/README.md

 # paper-Comparison-of-performance-measures

-Titel: Comparison of performance measures for model selection of support vector machine on physiological data with inter-subject variance
+Titel: Comparison of selection criteria for model selection of support vector machine on physiological data with inter-subject variance

-Journal: Applied Sciences (2021)
+Journal: Applied Sciences (2022)